Sustainable Development Goal 6: Target 6.4: Increase water-use efficiency and ensure fresh water supplies

-The current situation regarding water stress was summarized as follows: "In 2017, Central and Southern Asia and Northern Africa registered very high water stress – defined as the ratio of freshwater withdrawn to total renewable freshwater resources – of more than 70 percent".
+The current situation regarding water stress was summarized as follows: "In 2017, Central and Southern Asia and Northern Africa registered very high water stress – defined as the ratio of fresh water withdrawn to total renewable fresh water resources – of more than 70 percent".
 This is followed by Western Asia and Eastern Asia, with high water stress of 54 percent and 46 percent, respectively.

 Target 6.5: Implement IWRM

 Target 6.5 is formulated as: "By 2030, implement integrated water resources management at all levels, including through transboundary cooperation as appropriate."